 Relax in the cafe

 Why not enjoy a relaxing snack or lunch on our deck listening to the local wildlife Choir….you may even enjoy a visitor from our Ranger and wildlife Ambassador team.

 Birthdays, weddings and venue hire

-Our cafe, conference room and peaceful bushland setting make David Fleay's Wildlife Park a great place for events, whether special occasions or regular meetings.
+The restaurant and surrounding park grounds make David Fleay's Wildlife Park a great place for events, whether special occasions or regular meetings.
 Have a birthday party with a difference, with your very own Wildlife Ranger and native Australian critters!
 Why not wedding photos with wildlife!
 The choice is yours.
-Please contact the park to discuss your options.
+Read more about the cafe.

 Our volunteers are the life-blood of our iconic wildlife park.
 Whether as a boardwalk visitor guide, assisting a wildlife ranger to look after the park's many animals (pictured), doing general maintenance or horticulture (pictured), undertaking administration, cafe hospitality or storytelling, come and make a difference and help deliver a great experience for our visitors.

 Please contact the park to find out more about our volunteer program.

 Explore more Gateway Visitor Centres